Authentication (Node.js Example)

 Prerequisites

-Before you get started, you’ll need to get these from the back office administrator at your financial institution who has access to Banno People.
+Before you get started, you’ll need to obtain the following from the back office administrator at your financial institution who has access to Banno People:

 • API Credentials